LynLynHol/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that moves all files beginning with uppercase letters to the directory /tmp/u
+ script that moves all files beginning with uppercase letters to the directory /tmp/ u
+A script that removes all files ending with ~